windcloak/angular-folder-template/README.md

 `npm start` will run the project and open a new tab for you

 # Installed Already
-Jquery
+- Jquery
-Popper.js
+- Popper.js
-Bootstrap
+- Bootstrap
-FontAwesome free fonts
+- FontAwesome

 # npm